The Objectives Course Catch-up on the small. Tackle the big. One approach

-A 10-week course on writing have-done lists, a clever way to write objectives which lets you care for those small details, for that bigger vision you have, and for your ideals too.
+A 10-week course on writing have-done lists, an approach for catching up on the small stuff so you can get to big stuff.

 Hi.
 My name is Pascal Laliberté and I’m offering a course about a trick I’ve learned: how to write objectives in a way I call have-done lists.